Santoshi-10/Santoshi-10/README.md

 💬 Ask me about: Data visualization techniques, best practices in data preprocessing, and strategies for effectively communicating insights from complex datasets.
 Happy to share my knowledge and experiences in these areas!

-📫 How to reach me: Feel free to connect with me on LinkedIn [Your LinkedIn Profile URL].
+📫 How to reach me: Feel free to connect with me with email: [santhud2005@gmail.com].
 I'm always open to networking and discussing exciting opportunities!

 😄 Pronouns: He/Him